-If the employee has received the 33 weeks at five tenths (50%) of occupational maternity pay, and does not return to work in accordance with the time limits set and remain at work for at least 3 months, she will be required to refund the Association the amount of occupational maternity pay paid for the 33 week period.
+If the employee has received the 33 weeks at five tenths (50%) of occupational maternity pay, and does not return to work in accordance with the time limits set and remain at work for at least 3 months, they will be required to refund the Association the amount of occupational maternity pay paid for the 33 week period.
 This will be at the discretion of Human Resources.
-If the employee advises at the commencement of her maternity leave that she will not be returning following her maternity leave, then she will not receive the 33 weeks at five tenths (50%) maternity pay.
-If the employee is unsure about whether or not she will return, she has the right to defer her decision and Payroll will withhold payment until decision is made.
+If the employee advises at the commencement of her maternity leave that they will not be returning following their maternity leave, then they will not receive the 33 weeks at five tenths (50%) maternity pay.
+If the employee is unsure about whether or not they will return, they have the right to defer their decision and Payroll will withhold payment until decision is made.